plantismash/documentation/docs/modules/tfbs.md

-# Transcription Factor Binding Site (TFBS) Prediction
+# Transcription Factor Binding Site (TFBS) Prediction - TFBS Finder module

 This module predicts **Transcription Factor Binding Sites (TFBSs)** around genes and displays the results inside plantiSMASH cluster pages.
 It uses curated motif matrices (from PlantTFDB) and the **MOODS** scanner for fast, strand-aware motif search on DNA.